rming/dify-openai-apis/README.md

 - `DIFY_TIMEOUT`: The timeout for requests to Dify's API.
 Default: `10`
 - `WORKERS_NUM`: The number of worker threads to use.
 Default: `4`
 - `RUST_LOG`: The log level for the server.
 Default: `error`

+**Note:**

+- `DIFY_API_KEY` is the default API key.
+If a user provides an API key via Bearer Token when requesting the API `/v1/chat/completions`, it will override this default value.
+- `RUST_LOG` is the log level, with a default value of `error`, meaning only error logs will be output.
+If you want to debug, it is recommended to set it to `debug` or `trace`.

 ## Install